shigenogoro/YouTube-Video-Summarization/report/final_report.md

-# Cross-Dataset Video Chapter Generation and Temporal Alignment — MeetingBank & VidChapter-7M
+# BART- and BERT-Based Chaptering Pipeline: Evaluating Fixed-Window and Semantic Segmentation for Temporal Alignment on Meeting and YouTube Transcripts

 Authors: Sheng-Kai Wen, Mohammad Derakshi